mindscreen/CAAT-Color-Contrast-Bookmarklet/README.md

 The color picker function is not available in all browsers and operating systems.

-if you have any questions or feedback, please open an issue.
+If you have any questions or feedback, please open an issue.